 Every year, I get SO excited for rhubarb season.
-I’ll make a big pot of Rhubarb Sauce and a Rhubarb Cake for snacking in the afternoons.
+I usually make a big pot of Rhubarb Sauce and then a Rhubarb Cake for snacking in the afternoons.
+This year, I tried a new-to-me recipe that I’ve deemed the BEST Rhubarb Bars ever!
+Because, oh my goodness, are they good.

 Jump to: